Welcome

 If you as the parents had a common married name at the time of his/her birth, then your child automatically carries this surname.
 If you did not have a common married name, a German name declaration is necessary.

-The German Mission cannot know whether you gave a name declaration or not.
-While you can do your declaration at the German Mission abroad, it is forwarded to the competent registry office in Germany.
+The German Mission cannot know whether you filed a name declaration or not.
+While you can hand in your declaration at the German Mission abroad, it is forwarded to the competent registry office in Germany.
 Due to data protection laws, the Embassy/Consulate is not permitted to keep any information on your case.

 You can inquire at the registry office, see here